meteor/meteor/docs/rules/prefer-session-equals.md

 # Prefer `Session.equals` in conditions (prefer-session-equals)

 Using `Session.equals('foo', bar)` toggles fewer invalidations compared to `Session.get('foo') === bar`.
+This rule warns when unnecessary invalidations would be triggered.

 ## Rule Details

-While the above is only true for scalar types, this rule encourages use over `Session.equals` in all conditional statements.
+While the above is only true for scalar types, this rule encourages use of `Session.equals` in all conditionals.

 The following patterns are considered warnings: